der-grosse/r6-strats/README.md

 #### Selection and Manipulation

+- menu can clip outside of screen when element is close to top/side border
 - scrubbing for selecting mulptiple elements at once
 - CTRL+D to duplicate selected elements
 - CTRL+C and CTRL+V to copy and paste selected elements